bbauska/zombiePolitics/README.md

-played a formative role in influencing and organizing every domain of human activ­ ity and interaction, while simultaneously launching a frontal attack on notions of a common good, public purpose, non-commodified values, and democratic modes of governing.
+played a formative role in influencing and organizing every domain of human activ­ ity and interaction, while simultaneously launching a frontal attack on notions of a common good, public purpose, non-commodified values, and democratic modes of governing.</p>

-Yet even in the aftermath of the October 2008 global financial crisis and the historic election of Barack Obama as the 44th President of the United States, the vocabulary and influence of corporate power and hapless governance can still be heard as the expansion of market fundamentalism continues, albeit more slowly,
+<p>Yet even in the aftermath of the October 2008 global financial crisis and the
+historic election of Barack Obama as the 44th President of the United States, the vocabulary and influence of corporate power and hapless governance can still be heard as the expansion of market fundamentalism continues, albeit more slowly,